 With snow on the ground but a weak winter sun I decided to visit all three castles by bike but this trip can be more easily made by car.
 There is a 19 mile cross country footpath which connects all three but that was more than I had time for.

 You can see all three thousand year old castles in a morning, travel on some very pretty rural lanes and enjoy coffee or lunch in a couple of fantastic local restaurants.

 I started in Abergavenny, which is about 10 miles east of Gliffaes.
 I headed north to Grosmont Castle first, about 15 miles from Abergavenny.
-Grosmont is a small place but amazingly still boasts a Tea Room, a pub and village shop come Post Office in the pretty centre of the village.
-Opposite the shop you will find the footpath to Grosmont Castle.
+Grosmont is a small place but amazingly still boasts a tea room, pub and village shop-come-post office in the pretty centre of the village.
+Opposite the shop, you will find the footpath to Grosmont Castle.

-The 5 miles from Grosmont to Skenfrith along the B4347 make for perfect cycling.
-A mile or so steady climbing, pass the Pant-y-Seal Tea Room and Gardens before a sweeping descent down towards Skenfrith.
-Here you are welcomed by the happy sight of, ‘The Bell at Skenfrith’ right next to the bridge over the river Monow.
-I had a truly excellent coffee here but I also know from past experience that you can have a delicious lunch.
-The wine list is masterpiece, William Hutchings, who helps his wife in the running of The Bell, is passionate about wine and this come through in his award winning wine list.
+The 5 miles from Grosmont to Skenfrith along the B4347 make for perfect cycling – a mile or so of steady climbing, before you pass the Pant-y-Seal Tea Room and Gardens before making a sweeping descent down towards Skenfrith.
+Here you are welcomed by the happy sight of ‘The Bell at Skenfrith’ right next to the bridge over the River Monnow.
+I had a truly excellent coffee here but I also know from experience that you can have a delicious lunch.
+The wine list is a masterpiece.
+William Hutchings, who helps his wife in the running of The Bell, is passionate about wine and this comes through in his award-winning wine list.